boldak/sentence-extractor/README.md

 ```

 ## TODOs
-- Add dictionaries of dot terminated abbreviations for russian and english.
+- Add dictionaries of dot terminated abbreviations for russian and english
 - Add ```lang``` argument in sentences extraction
+- Add tests